Carrie Early Broadfoot, RN founder NCACGN

 Carrie Earle [sic] Broadfoot was born and educated in Lynchburg, VA.
 She entered the Fredrick Douglas Memorial Hospital, Philadelphia, PA and graduated in its 3rd class.
 After nine months of private nursing she was called to her Alma Mater as head nurse, which position she held for 5 years.
 On leaving there she went to St. Agnes Hospital at Raleigh, NC where she served for 2 years as head nurse.
 She then married and retired from nursing until the World War when nurses were in great demand on account of the influenza epidemic.
 She immediately returned to the nursing service doing private nursing at Fayetteville, NC, until she was urged to take the position which she now holds as head nurse in charge of the Negro Division at the NC Sanatorium for the treatment of tuberculosis.
 She has been a member of the National Association of Colored Graduate Nurses for 15 years acting as recording secretary for 4 years.
 Mrs. Broadfoot is also one of the organizers of the NCACGN, and has been its president for 6 years.
 During this time its organization of seven members has grown to 55 members.
 She is, of course a RN in the State of NC and is a member of the American Red Cross Nursing Service.

 control the influenza epidemic sweeping the country.
 After that influenza crisis passed, Broadfoot became a private duty nurse in Fayetteville until she was invited to be the Superintendent of the new Negro Divisions at the State Sanitarium.
 In addition to directing the nursing care at the Sanitarium, she opened one of the few nursing schools for African Americans there.
 Dozens of nurses who graduated from the program in the 1920s, 30s and 40s owe their education to Broadfoot's determination.
 In addition to directing and providing nursing care and nursing education, Broadfoot was a nursing leader.
 In 1920, she and four other North Carolina African-American nurses attended a meeting of the National Association of Colored Graduate Nurses in Washington, DC.
-In 1923, these five nurses founded the North Carolina Colored Graduate Nurses Association (later renamed the North Carolina Association of Negro Registered Nurses).
+In 1921, these five nurses founded the North Carolina Colored Graduate Nurses Association (later renamed the North Carolina State Association of Negro Registered Nurses).
 Broadfoot served as its president for the next eight years.
-This professional organization continued until 1949, and then it merged with the North Carolina Nurses Association.
+This professional organization continued until 1949, and then it merged with the North Carolina State Nurses Association.
 Broadfoot directed this Division until she suffered a stroke in 1943 and her failing health forced her to give up her position.
 By this time she was widowed, so she moved to Boston to be with her sister.
-Broadfoot died January 6, 1945.
+Broadfoot died there on January 6, 1945.